 Form H1836B specifies the number of physician-identified hours an individual caring for a child or adult with a disability in the household is able to participate in work activities.

-Boards must ensure all pertinent information is documented in TWIST under the H1836A/B tab in the TANF History section.
+Boards must ensure all pertinent information is documented in WorkInTexas.com .

 Form H1836A/B can be used as part of the assessment process when developing FEPs.